Dairy Free Vanilla Cupcakes

 Not only are we celebrating a big day in my blogging life, we have another big reason to celebrate.
 We’re having another baby!
 We’ve been keeping it a secret for a long time now – only in the internet world, our family and friends have known for a while – but Ellie’s little brother is due to arrive on October 31st.

-To make these cupcakes dairy free, I used vegetable shortening in place of butter, and I swapped almond milk for dairy milk.
+• Dairy free milk – I swapped almond milk for dairy milk.
 You could easily substitute a different dairy free milk, like cashew milk or coconut milk.
+Make sure to opt for unsweetened, dairy free milk whatever kind you choose.

+• Vegetable shortening – To make these cupcakes dairy free, I used vegetable shortening in place of butter.
 I also used butter-flavored vegetable shortening in the frosting.
 You could easily use regular vegetable shortening, but I prefer the flavor.
 I also think you could use softened coconut oil or vegan buttery sticks, but I haven’t tried them myself.

 If you want to learn more about substituting butter, I wrote an in-depth post about it.
 Butter and milk are some of the easiest ingredients to change when going dairy free, so it makes baking fairly easy.
 If you want to make these vegan, simply use a vegan egg replacement product or a flax “egg”.

-So I frosted them with a spatula and mixed up some rainbow sprinkles and nonpareils for a festive birthday look.
+A note about the frosting: I only made enough to frost the cupcakes like a normal person.
+I know piping swirls and peeks is a lot prettier in pictures, but I just wasn’t feeling it this time.
+I frosted them with a spatula and mixed up some rainbow sprinkles and nonpareils for a festive birthday look.
 If you want to make them a little fancier, you’ll probably want to double the frosting, or at least make a half portion more.

 Looking for a classic cake recipe instead?
 Try this one layer cake with chocolate frosting.
 It’s perfect if you want to have a secondary dairy free option at a party, or if you’re going to a party and want to make sure there’s something safe.